-- 7.32.1 Proceeds may be used by a Licensed Charity or Sub-charity to host or send delegates to workshops, conferences or seminars under the following conditions: - a) the workshop, conference or seminar is primarily organized for educational or administrative purposes and is related to a specific charitable program or service the Licensed Charity or Sub-charity delivers to the HFN community; workshops, conferences or seminars that are primarily organized for administrative purposes will be subject to subsection 7.1.9 and must be included in the 10% allowable administration costs. - b) the location of the workshop, conference or seminar is reasonable and/or essential to the delivery of the objectives. - 7.32.2 Proceeds may be used to pay for registration fees and travel costs for delegates attending a workshop, conference or seminar (see subsection 7.30). - 7.32.3 Proceeds may be used for costs essential to hosting workshops, conferences, seminars, or community meetings that include but are not limited to: - a) facilitator fees; - b) food and non-alcoholic beverages; - c) audio/visual or other required equipment rental; - d) facility rental; and - e) clean-up costs. - 7.32.4 Proceeds may be used to pay for facilitator fees if: - a) the duties are performed by a individual with specialized qualifications related to the topic being presented; and
+- 7.32.1 Proceeds may be used by a licensed charity or sub-charity to host or send delegates to workshops, conferences or seminars under the following conditions: - a) the workshop, conference or seminar is primarily organized for educational or administrative purposes and is related to a specific charitable program or service the licensed charity or sub-charity delivers to the HFN community; workshops, conferences or seminars that are primarily organized for administrative purposes will be subject to subsection 7.1.9 and must be included in the 10 per cent allowable administration costs. - b) the location of the workshop, conference or seminar is reasonable and/or essential to the delivery of the objectives. - 7.32.2 Proceeds may be used to pay for registration fees and travel costs for delegates attending a workshop, conference or seminar (see Section 7.30). - 7.32.3 Proceeds may be used for costs essential to hosting workshops, conferences, seminars, or community meetings that include but are not limited to: - a) facilitator fees; - b) food and non-alcoholic beverages; - c) audio/visual or other required equipment rental; - d) facility rental; and - e) clean-up costs. - 7.32.4 Proceeds may be used to pay for facilitator fees if: - a) the duties are performed by an individual with specialized qualifications related to the topic being presented; and - b) the presentation or duties performed are essential to the licensed charity or sub-charity's program delivery.